minishift/minishift/docs/minishift_service.md

 ## minishift service

-Opens the specified service in the OpenShift Web console.
+Prints the URL for the specified service to the console.

 ### Synopsis

-Opens the specified service in the OpenShift Web console using the default browser.
-You must specify the service name and namespace.
+Prints the URL for the specified service to the console.

 ```
 minishift service [flags] SERVICE